petroemil/Rx.Book/Draft.md

 ##### Amb

-The `Amb()` will receive many streams, subscribe to them and wait for the first one to emmit an event and keep only that stream and throw away the rest of the streams.
+The `Amb()` will receive many streams, subscribe to them and wait for the first one to emit an event and keep only that stream and throw away the rest of the streams.

 ```csharp
 var source1 = Observable